gphat/censorinus/README.md

 # Asynchronous (default behavior)

-Metrics are locally queued up — via a BlockingQueue — and emptied out in another thread with a 10ms delay on empty.
+Metrics are locally queued via a BlockingQueue and emptied out in single ThreadExecutor thread.
+Messages are sent as quickly as the blocking `take` in that thread can fetch an item from the head of the queue.

 You may provide a `maxQueueSize` when creating a client.
 Doing so will prevent the accidental unbounded growth of the metric send queue.
 If the limit is reached then new metrics **will be dropped** until the queue has room again.
 Logs will be emitted in this case.

-**Note:** For asynchronous use there is a ScheduledThreadExecutor fired up.
-You can call `c.shutdown` to forcibly end things.
+**Note:** You can call `c.shutdown` to forcibly end things.
 The threads in this executor are flagged as deaemon threads so ending your program will cause any unsent metrics to be lost.

 # Synchronous